Mullins-Lab/Post-finemap_processing/README.md

-# Rscripts and Rcode for finemapping output processing
+# Rscripts and Rcode for processing the finemapping outputs

 ## Standard filtering procedure from Polyfun outputs